top of page

 Marta McClintock Comeaux

-Avory Billman, LSW (she/her)
+Avory Billman, LCSW, CCTP (she/her)

 Avory graduated from Florida State University with a Bachelors degree in Social Work and a Masters degree in Clinical Social Work with a focus on trauma and child development.